 We at Kathmandu University School of Law believe that law is an honorable and valuable profession worthy of the public trust.
+This is possible only through quality legal education.

 Our goal is to prepare our students to be critical thinkers, problem solvers, and leaders, with the flexibility to respond to changes in the legal profession.
 To that end, we blend practical skills training with legal theory throughout the curriculum as we strive for excellence in both teaching and scholarship.